 The 2017/18 might have been her first full season as a Veteran, but it was another successful one, seeing her perform consistently in the 41-60lb class with multiple wins and highest percentage of bodyweights pulled throughout the season; she came away with 1st in the class for the overall Championship (the 2nd year running) as well as the trophy for highest percentage pulled throughout the season.
 She even pulled the highest percentage of bodyweight for the season at the Eastleigh Weightpull, but due to attending less than 50% of the competitions was unable to claim a Championship Award.

-She has also enjoyed getting out and about with her backpack, and by means of several 10+ mile trips carrying 30% of her bodyweight (including overnight camps), earned her WPD title in 2013.
+She has also over the years enjoyed getting out and about with her backpack, and by means of several 10+ mile trips carrying 30% of her bodyweight (including overnight camps), earned her WPD title in 2013.

 In April 2014, she celebrated her 4th birthday with her first WPDA leg by completing a 24 mile backpack / camp out in the challenging Lake District terrain.
 We went back up to climb the mountains around the Lakes in 2015 for another challenging trek, and completed the requirements for her WPDA title in May 2015 with a circa 44 mile backpack over 3 days in the beautiful Cairngorms scenery, Scotland, which also earned a first leg towards her WPDX title.